 Acclimatise

-This time, Martin isn’t leaving anything to chance.
-He’s already been in touch with Chichester University which has a specialist heat chamber that Marathon de Sables runners regularly use to acclimatise to the scorching Moroccan heat.
+Martin has also booked in sessions in Chichester University’s heat chamber, which Marathon de Sables runners regularly use to acclimatise to the scorching Moroccan heat.

 Share